Complementary monopoly

 A complementary monopoly is an economic concept.
 It considers a situation where consent must be obtained from more than one agent to obtain a good.
 In turn leading to a reduction in surplus generated relative to an outright monopoly, if the two agents do not cooperate.
 The theory was originally proposed in the nineteenth century by Antoine Augustin Cournot.

 This can be seen in private toll roads where more than one operator controls a different section of the road.
 The solution is for one agent to purchase all sections of the road.

 Complementary goods are a less extreme form of this effect.
 In this case, one good is still of value even if the other good is not obtained.

-In a 1968 paper Hugo F. Sonnenschein claim complementary monopoly is equivalent to Cournot duopoly.
+In a 1968 paper Hugo F. Sonnenschein claims complementary monopoly is equivalent to Cournot duopoly.

 Example

 Consider a road between two towns where half of the road is owned by two agents.
 A customer must pass two toll booth in order to pass from one town to the other.
 Each agent sets the price of his toll booth.